Loading Events

 $75 members

-Students will learn modular foundation paper piecing with Re Quilt, a uniquely customizable pattern
+Students will learn modular foundation paper piecing with RE Quilt, a uniquely customizable pattern

 PATTERN FEE: $10/student for PDF of templates + printouts for class